Hastings Business Service

 Licenses and Certifications

-If you prefer to give your material by phone, I can block out some time to type it at the computer as you give it.
-In any case, the initial consultation and review are at no cost or obligation to you.
-Once we've had our discussion and I've reviewed your material, I will give you a firm price quote.
+The initial consultation and review are at no cost or obligation to you.
+Once I've reviewed your material, I will give you a firm price quote.
 See Rates page.

 Finished resumes shouldn't exceed two pages.
 Cover letters shouldn't exceed one page.
 List the last 10 years of experience; employers are less interested in older history.
 Since an employer may not read the entire resume, I may decide to isolate your accomplishments and place them ahead of the work history.
 One example from my own experience: